 Does Vision Or Medical Insurance Cover The Cost Of Vision Therapy?

 Vision therapy may be covered under major medical insurance plans (vision therapy is most often applied to a medical policy as opposed to a vision policy).
 However, certain insurance companies may deny or place severe limits on coverage for vision therapy as a cost-saving measure.
 When sorting out the insurance details for vision therapy, it’s important to know what questions to ask of your insurance agent or workplace HR department.

 If you’re considering vision therapy, let us help you understand how to ask the right questions of your insurance company to determine whether you can get coverage.

-The first step in determining whether vision therapy can help you with work or sports is to contact Family Eye Care and schedule a comprehensive exam with Dr. Moshe Roth and Dr. Steffani Tiomno.
-Following the exam, Dr. Moshe Roth and Dr. Steffani Tiomno will provide a diagnosis and determine whether vision therapy is the best course of action.
+The first step in determining whether vision therapy can help you with work or sports is to contact Family Eye Care and schedule a comprehensive exam with Dr. Moshe Roth and Dr. Steffani Tiomno Viveros.
+Following the exam, Dr. Moshe Roth and Dr. Steffani Tiomno Viveros will provide a diagnosis and determine whether vision therapy is the best course of action.
 If so, you will be prescribed an individualized eye treatment program.

 Family Eye Care is committed to transforming lives through vision therapy.

 Our practice serves patients from Old Bridge, East Brunswick, Woodbridge, and Edison, New Jersey and surrounding communities.